VCurry20/pands-project/README.md

 > Python File - [Slicedata.py](https://github.com/VCurry20/pands-project/blob/main/Slicedata.py)

-In this file we open the Pandas and the Numpy modules and use them to review the data in various ways.
+In these files we open the NumPy and Pandas modules and use them to review the data in various ways.
 Firstly we open the file containing the Fishers Dataset, from this we set this file as a variable.
 This allows for us to change the file name without having to alter the code.

 Once this is complete we can start to analyise the data